 “[New England] states tend to rank really high on average, but they also have very high disparities,” Abraham said.
 “When you start to look at geography or race and ethnicity within the states, neighborhoods that have really high concentrations of renters and young adults and immigrants, … those towns will tend to have like much lower levels of income, barriers to health care access, and different levels of political participation.”

-According to DataHaven’s most recent analysis using data from 2020, the wage gap between women and men ranges from nearly nonexistent (New Haven) to 24 cents per dollar (Greenwich). https://nenc.news/dating-sites-for-goths/ — according to their report using data from 2015, for every dollar a white man makes, Black women earn about 58 cents, and Latina women earn about 47 cents.
+According to DataHaven’s most recent analysis using data from 2020, the wage gap between women and men ranges from nearly nonexistent (New Haven) to 24 cents per dollar (Greenwich).
+The median wage gap worsens for women of color — according to their report using data from 2015, for every dollar a white man makes, Black women earn about 58 cents, and Latina women earn about 47 cents.

 Conn.
-Gov. Ned Lamont recently dating sites for big women, pointing to Connecticut’s legislation addressing the minimum wage, paid family leave, pay equity, and reproductive health.
+Gov. Ned Lamont recently celebrated the U.S. News ranking, pointing to Connecticut’s legislation addressing the minimum wage, paid family leave, pay equity, and reproductive health.

 Massachusetts came in just outside the top 10, ranking 11th in the U.S. News report.